ManaswiKolani/Stat436ProjectMilestone2/README.md

 ## 📌 Overview

 **ESG** stands for *Environmental, Social, and Governance*, and refers to the three central factors used to measure the sustainability and ethical impact of an investment in a company.
-This project centers on building a web-based visual interface for hypothetical ESG investors, especially those interested in **clean energy companies**.
+This project centers on building a visual interface for hypothetical ESG investors, especially those interested in **clean energy companies**.
 Our goal is to empower a diverse range of users to make informed investment decisions that align financial success with environmental and social responsibility.

 ## 🎯 Project Goal